28 Spots to Never, Ever Skip When Spring Cleaning

 Is your eyesight getting bad or is your room really that dim?
 Although we usually dust the fan blades, we often neglect the actual globes and lamp shades of lighting fixtures.
 “At first glance, these may not seem dusty, but once you wipe one you will see a noticeable difference,” says Novak.
 Remove the globes and wash in soapy water, rinse, and air dry.
 Dust the inside of a lampshade and then wash with soapy water in the sink.
 Rinse and let air dry.

-You’ll love these 20 spring cleaning tasks you can do in 60 seconds or less.
+Pressed for time?
+You’ll love these quick spring cleaning tasks you can do in 60 seconds or less.

 The area behind your kitchen sink, stove, or prep area largely goes unnoticed because we focus more attention on the countertop areas where we can clearly see the messy surface.
 Over time, the splatters and grease can accumulate quite a buildup, Novak says.
 “A quick wipe and it may be very noticeable just how dirty the area has become.”
 Don’t forget about your bathroom backsplash area and the sneaky grime buildup you can’t see because it is behind the faucet.
 A toothbrush will get into the crevices around the base of the faucet and handles.